A fanpage

 Chapter 19 where we first see Zimmys inner hellworld, she mentions dying here one day, and in the caption Tom says he wouldn't bet against her.
 At first this appears to have nothing to do with Kat, but it becomes relevant when Zimmy makes another prediction about her death much later on.

-Likely where Kat first gets the idea to build her own computer with a remote connection to herself, Chapter 21 (2009)
+Likely where Kat first gets the idea to build her own computer with a remote connection to herself, Chapter 21 (pg 517, 2009)

-In chapter 25 (2009) Robot is getting other robots to look at Diegos shrine of Jeanne, meanwhile calling Kat an angel in a very serious manner (here Shadow questions this).
+In chapter 25 ( pg 634, 2009) Robot is getting other robots to look at Diegos shrine of Jeanne, meanwhile calling Kat an angel in a very serious manner (here Shadow questions this).
 More robots come to visit and likewise call Kat an angel.

 Kat can read the robot script derived from Diegos orginal script, which is supposed to be understable only to robots.
-She was also thinking about "growing" a robot, while Robot was secretly watching and following her (Chapter 33, 2011)
+She was also thinking about "growing" a robot, while Robot was secretly watching and following her (Chapter 33 pg 886, 2011)

-We really see Robot being weird now, diefying Kat further, preaching to the other robots (Chapter 33)
+We really see Robot being weird now, diefying Kat further, preaching to the other robots (pg 898 Chapter 33)

-pg 898Hints at how the court uses the former fairy and animal kids, as well as special characters like Zimmy and Gamma.
+The first hints we see of this plan are how the Court uses the former fairy and animal kids, as well as special characters like Zimmy and Gamma.

 In chapter 5 we see Zimmy and Gamma still in their school unifmrs at night, while Kat and Annie are in pajamas.
 It is possible this is just because Zimmy doesn't sleep as revealed later, but maybe more.